kaBeech/advent-of-code-solutions/README.md

 ### Notes

-Warning: files labelled notes.md are for scratch note-taking most of their content is not written with the intention of being readable for anyone besides myself
+Warning: files labelled notes.md are for scratch note-taking and much of their content is not written with the intention of being readable for anyone besides myself